nyxx-discord/nyxx_docs/docs/tutorials/creating_a_bot_account.md

 ### Getting your bot's token

 :::danger
-Do NOT share or publish this token anywhere publically.
+Do NOT share or publish this token anywhere publicly.
 If you do, anyone will be able to use your bot account to perform any bot actions - such as banning users and leaving guilds.
 :::